mhrivnak/podset-operator/tut.md

 }
 ```

-If you forgot to cleanup after "Hello World", stop the controller with `CTRL+C`, delete the
+Reminder: If you forgot to cleanup after "Hello World", stop the
-PodSet CR with `kubectl delete podset podset-sample`, and uninstall the
+controller with `CTRL+C` and uninstall the PodSet CRD with `make
-PodSet CRD with `make uninstall`.
+uninstall`.
+(Hint: you'll have to remember how to do this next time.)

 Reinstall the updated CRD, start the controller with `make run`, and in
 another session, the CR with `kubectl apply -f config/samples/app_v1alpha1_podset.yaml`